jhcuibst/mediationBayes/work sample.md

 # Cui, Jinhong_Work sample_2025

 ## An example of R code
-### This is for creating an IR function with 95% CI
+Creating an IR function with 95% CI

 ```r
 z = qnorm(0.975, 0, 1)